 10. Kay & Ayres Davies Lighthouse Park

-Beautiful and well-maintained community playground next to the lighthouse in Ponce Inlet.
-The sturdy wooden playground structure features unique and varied climbers, slides, and swings.
-But our favorite part was exploring the gorgeous overhanging trees that create an enchanted and serene vibe over the play space.
+Beautiful and newly renovated with shades, this playground is located right next to the lighthouse in Ponce Inlet.
+The new pirate themed playground structure features unique and varied climbers, slides, and swings, and of course inspired adventures with our young scallywags.
+But our favorite part is still exploring the gorgeous overhanging trees that create an enchanted and serene vibe over the play space.
 In addition to the playground, the park also features a pavilion, paved walking path, picnic areas, and is walking distance to the beach, Mary Keller Bird Rehabilitation Center, and Marine Science Center.
 There is also a Veterans Memorial that pays tribute to Ponce Inlet’s War heroes.
 Added bonus: there is no need to fight crowds at Kay & Ayres Davis Lighthouse Park.

 11. Central Park III – Ormond Beach Kiwanis Club